 San Francisco’s Department of Social Services writes to the national Department of Health and Human Services to request that THC’s MPP program be expanded to SSI recipients, who at the time are excluded from the program unless they secure a representative or co-payee.

-Tenants in the Hotline Hotel Program are notified about THC’s new Modified Payment Program.
+Tenants in the Hotline Hotel Program are urged to join THC’s new Modified Payment Program.